Skip to content

 )

-types_set_count <= 1
+types_set_count <= 1,

-), f"Type choice element {field_name_base}[x] can only have one value set."
+f"Type choice element {field_name_base}[x] can only have one value set.",

-required and types_set_count > 0
+not required or types_set_count > 0,

-), f"Type choice element {field_name_base}[x] must have one value set.
-Got {types_set_count}."
+f"Type choice element {field_name_base}[x] must have one value set.
+Got {types_set_count}.",

 # Check that non-allowed types are not set